andrewsagio/tote/doc/assembly.rst

     :align: center

 Connect them to the outermost servo sockets.
-Make sure that the yellow wire is inside, and the brows wire outside for all the servos.
+Make sure that the yellow wire is inside, and the brown wire outside for all the servos.

 .. image:: images/IMG_20150527_155818.jpg
     :align: center